gregpalmr/alluxio-spark-eks/alluxio/README.md

 ### a.
 Enable the Alluxio Helm chart

-Remove any older Alluxio Helm chart repos:
+Use the helm repo commands to remove any older Alluxio Helm chart repos:

      $ helm repo list
      NAME              URL